-Typically, as with email, you send a separate (and unique) thank you to a each member of the employer’s staff who interviewed you.
+Typically, as with email, you send a separate (and unique) thank-you note to each member of the employer’s staff who interviewed you.
 Also send a different thank you to an external recruiter, if one referred you to the job.

 NOTE: If an external recruiter referred you, ask them which thank you is most appropriate for the employer, including whether email is appropriate and acceptable by this employer.

 Email arrives immediately, assuming you have the correct email address and your message does not get caught in a spam filter.
 So, unless the employer really seems to dislike technology (and you didn’t receive an email from anyone at this employer setting up the interview or see anyone using a computer while you were there), often the best strategy is start with email and follow-up with a formal paper thank you note.

 When you send a formal thank you letter through the mail service, assume that it may take several days to reach the recipient, particularly in large organizations where mail is first sorted in a mail room and then distributed throughout a large facility.
 So, don’t wait!

-Write this thank you note after then interview.
+Write this thank-you note after the interview.
 Then, drop this thank you note into the mail as soon after the interview as possible, preferably by the next day.